junxit/us-congress-bills-114/metadata.md

 - 2016-03-03 — Referred to the Committee on the Judiciary, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-03-03 — Referred to the Committee on the Judiciary, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-03-03 — Referred to the Committee on the Judiciary, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-09-21 — Considered under suspension of the rules. (consideration: CR H5774-5776)
+- 2016-09-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4712.
+- 2016-09-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-21 — Mr. Bishop (MI) moved to suspend the rules and pass the bill, as amended.
+- 2016-09-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5774)
+- 2016-09-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5774)